Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Liz & Raahosh

-I enjoyed Barbarian’s Alien but while Liz’s attitude is very realistic (after being abducted and abandoned on an alien planet in its ice age), it got quite frustrating since I read these kinds of books for escapism.
-However, once Liz and Raahosh got over their misunderstandings, they proved to be such a great couple.
+I enjoyed Barbarian’s Alien, but while Liz’s attitude is very realistic (after being abducted and abandoned on an alien planet in its ice age), it got quite frustrating since I read these kinds of books for escapism.
+However, they became a great couple once Liz and Raahosh overcame their misunderstandings.

-Liz and Raahosh are my favourite couple because they’re so similar that they’re actually opposites in some ways (I know, that sounds contradictory).
-Both are really stubborn and introverted but in Raahosh that manifests in being a grumpy, stoic wallflower whereas Liz is loud and brash.
+Liz and Raahosh are my favourite couple because they’re so similar that they’re opposites in some ways (I know, that sounds contradictory).
+Both are stubborn and introverted, but in Raahosh, that manifests in being a grumpy, stoic wallflower, whereas Liz is loud and brash.
 And, despite Liz’s jovial disposition, she’d rather hunt most of the year than hang out with the rest of the tribe in their cozy caves.

 Another reason Barbarian’s Alien isn’t my favourite is because of how the Tribe treated Liz and Raahosh once they returned.
 This book was also the start of Georgie’s downfall since, instead of standing up for what Liz wants, Georgie was all, I can’t contradict my mate (even though she’s supposed to be the leader of the humans πŸ™„).

-Liz and Raahosh are prominent supporting characters in many of the following books contributing to their awesomeness as a couple.
-Also, I love how Liz is so blunt – to be honest, it often feels like she keeps the Chief, Vektal, in check because she doesn’t sugarcoat her opinion; she holds the Chief accountable.
+Liz and Raahosh are prominent supporting characters in many of the following books, which contributes to their awesomeness as a couple.
+Also, I love how Liz is so blunt – honestly, it often feels like she keeps the Chief, Vektal, in check because she doesn’t sugarcoat her opinion; she holds the Chief accountable.

 Ranking of Book: 14th of 20